luke2533/prime-mobile/README.md

 - Fails to post to django but form works otherwise
 - Stars working but won't check when hovered or clicked

+### 6.80 Reviews display on correct phone page

+Additions:

+- User's name, title and body display in review section (Added through admin)
+- Reviews display on correct phone page

+Issue: No reviews message repeats based on how many reviews there are due to being in for loop

 ## 7.0 Deployment

 ### 7.1 Local deployment